maklja/issue-tracker/README.md

 This commands will run node server on port 4000.

-After that navigate to folder ~project root~/src/client and run commands:
+After that navigate to folder _project-root/src/client_ and run commands:

 ```
 npm install